 When a scaffolding accident occurs, many other individuals on top of the general contractor can be held accountable for the injury.
 This can include the manufacturers, subcontractors and vendors.
 This is because you may be able to attribute fault to one or more of these parties, citing negligence on their part.
 A third party liability attorney can help you determine the best course of action, and we will do this for no cost.
 In fact, when we take on a case, we only charge legal fees once we win money on your behalf.
 You may be able to sue for various damages, such as:

 - Ongoing care and physical therapy

 - Emotional distress

 SPEAK WITH A LOS ANGELES SCAFFOLDING ACCIDENT LAWYER Today

 It's important to seek out the services of an experienced Los Angeles scaffolding attorney, as they can help you determine your case's worth.
-Greenberg & Ruby, LLP attorneys will also work tirelessly to negotiate a fair settlement outside of court, if at all possible.
-Contact them today at (323) 782-0535 for your free consultation to discuss how they can help you with your situation.
+Greenberg And Ruby Injury Attorneys work tirelessly to negotiate maximum settlements outside of court, but have also been very successful at trial.
+Attorney Emily Ruby has secured more than $30M in compensation over the last 10 years alone.
+Contact them today at (323) 782-0535 to obtain a free consultation.